Updated February 2026

 Manage and Update Plugins

-Plugins are integral to any WordPress website because they provide various functionalities and features.
+Plugins are integral to any WordPress website because they provide a range of features and functionality.
 However, outdated or poorly coded plugins can slow down your site, so it’s important to manage and update them regularly.

 Implement Image Optimization Techniques